-Australia, Belgium, France, Germany, Italy, Japan, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.
-Despite being at the forefront of OECD economies, Canada has amended its list of reference countries to replace the United States and Switzerland with countries which are poorer and/or have onerous price control policies.
+Through the Amended PMR, Canada amended the PMPRB's basket of reference countries with the goal of setting ceiling prices of patented medicines at the OECD median despite Canada being at the forefront of OECD economies in terms of wealth and other metrics.
+Specifically, the PMPRB changed its reference basket to remove the United States and Switzerland - two countries that take a more holistic view of the value of medicines - and to add six jurisdictions with lower drug prices and more onerous price controls: Australia, Belgium, Japan, the Netherlands, Norway and Spain.
+The new reference basket will now consist of Australia, Belgium, France, Germany, Italy, Japan, the Netherlands, Norway, Spain, Sweden and the United Kingdom.
 The United States is Canada's largest trading partner and the pharmaceutical markets in both countries share many common features.
-While PhRMA and its members believe that international reference pricing is a flawed methodology that places short-term government objectives ahead of long-term strategies to ensure continued R&D into medicines that patients need most, it is particularly egregious for Canada not to reference the United States and other countries with pro-innovation pharmaceutical policies.
+While PhRMA and its member companies believe that international reference pricing is a deeply flawed methodology that undermines continued R&D into medicines that patients need most, it is particularly egregious for Canada not to reference the United States and other countries with pro-innovation biopharmaceutical policies.

-Canada also introduced new economic factors to determine whether a price is "excessive."
+The Amended PMR also introduced new economic factors to determine whether a price is "excessive."
 The new economic factors to regulate prices include pharmacoeconomic evaluation based on an arbitrary monetary threshold of the value of an additional year of life; price ceilings based on projected market size; and the proportion of gross domestic product spent on patented medicines.
 Such thresholds will impact the future viability of many drugs for rare diseases, oncology treatments, cellular and gene therapy, precision medicine and other similar innovations in Canada.
-While cost-effectiveness thresholds are used downstream in other nations in making reimbursement decisions, their utilization as part of a binding regulatory price ceiling is unique to Canada.
+While cost-effectiveness thresholds are used downstream in other nations in making public reimbursement decisions, and to guide public reimbursement decisions in Canadian provinces, their utilization as part of a binding regulatory price ceiling would be unique to Canada and duplicate existing public reimbursement processes.